pahimar/Equivalent-Exchange-3/README.md

 The Java JDK is used to compile EE3.

 1. Download and install the Java JDK.
-	* [Windows/Mac](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
+	* [Windows/Mac download link](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 Scroll down, accept the `Oracle Binary Code License Agreement for Java SE`, and download it (if you have a 64-bit OS, please download the 64-bit version).
 	* Linux: Installation methods for certain popular flavors of Linux are listed below.
 If your distribution is not listed, follow the instructions specific to your package manager or install it manually [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 		* Gentoo: `emerge dev-java/oracle-jdk-bin`
 		* Archlinux: `pacman -S jdk7-openjdk`